 - Out-of-school time programs that prepare young people for postsecondary success

-- Job-training programs that result in an industry-recognized credential
+- Job-training programs that result in an industry-recognized credentials

 - Addressing housing instability and homelessness